scgmlz/Steca/coding_guidelines.md

 understandable from code.
 Be brief and concise.
 Do not repeat what the code says.

 ## class - struct
-Classes have hidden data members and is mainly about the interface; structs have public data members and almost no member functions - perhaps only a constructor, assignment, equality operator.
+Classes have hidden data members and are mainly about the interface; structs have public data members and almost no member functions - perhaps only a constructor, assignment, equality operator.

 ### class accessor method names